-If you’ve been charged with a crime by the state, sheriff, highway patrol or other government authority it’s considered a criminal case in the eyes of the courts.
-If you’ve been charged by another person or business entity and served due process it’s considered a civil case.
-These distinctions make for various rules governing your arraignment and potential trial.
-Your citation serve as the official complaint or a complaint might be filed by the prosecutor (District Attorney).
-When your first court date is set, it is usually known as your arraignment.
+If you’ve been charged with a crime by the state, sheriff, highway patrol or other government authority, it is considered a criminal case if you have been charged by another person or business entity and served due process, it is a civil case.
+Your citation serves as an official complaint or a complaint.
+Alternatively a complaint may be filed by the District Attorney.
+Your first court date is usually known as an arraignment.

 Misdemeanor vs. Felony

-The severity of the charge determines its classification as misdemeanor, gross misdemeanor, or felony.
+The severity of the charge determines whether it is a misdemeanor, gross misdemeanor, or felony.
 Each carries a different penalty if found guilty.
-In Nevada, all persons are considered innocent unless they admit to guilt or are proven guilty by trial in court.
+In Nevada, all persons are considered innocent unless they are proven guilty by trial in court admit to guilt.

 A misdemeanor is any crime where the maximum penalty at sentencing is a fine of $1,000 or less and/or a jail sentence of 6 months or less.

 A gross misdemeanor is any crime where the maximum penalty at sentencing is a fine of up to $2,000 and/or a jail sentence of 1 year or less in the county jail.

 A felony is any crime where the possible penalty could include incarceration in Nevada State Prison for a year or more.

 If you don’t understand the charges against you, you may ask the judge or consult with a lawyer.